carloscambon/restful-webservice/README.md

 You can get the Offer Webservice started by:

    a) On your IDE, run the OfferWebservice class as an application

-   b) Or from a terminal run the same class:
+   b) Or from a terminal run the same class

 ### Release